aut0maticjack/lazyweb/3D-Printing-Stepper-Motors-and-Drivers.md

 2.5 RPS * 60 seconds = 150 RPM
 ~~~

-So we're never getting to a speed where the torque advantage of spreadCycle becomes applicable. stealthChop is fine.
+So we're never getting to a speed where the torque advantage of spreadCycle becomes applicable. stealthChop should be fine.
+Still, many people say they needed spreadCycle to avoid skipped steps.

 However, you won't be able to print very fast with an 8-bit board.
 TMCs tend to skip steps at higher speed.
 It's been thought this was due to torque losses in stealthChop but that can't be true.
 In the comments of the following article, Stephan Watterott theorises this is caused by multistepping: